enkidevs/curriculum/sql/dql/aggregate-queries/avg-clause.md

 ---
 ## Practice

-We have a table of items called *item*.
-This table has a field called *cost*, indicating how much each item costs.
+Consider the following table of items.
+This table has a field called `cost`, indicating how much each item costs.
 We would like to know an average cost for all items in the table.
 Fill the gaps accordingly:

 | id | cost | name        |
 |----|------|-------------|